dask/governance/governance.md

 While this approach has served us well, as the Project grows and faces more legal and financial decisions and interacts with other institutions, we see a need for a more formal governance model.
-Moving forward The Project leadership will consist of a BDFL and Steering Council.
+Moving forward The Project leadership will consist of a Steering Council and BDFL.
 We view this governance model as the formalization of what we are already doing, rather than a change in direction.